10 Handy Tips on How to Choose a WordPress Theme

 Things to Look for in a WordPress Theme

 Your WordPress theme determines the look and feel of your website.
 Visitors are likely to bounce more if your theme can’t impress them right away.
-Especially, visually appealing and fast themes are a must to improve the user experience of the website visitors.
+Especially, visually appealing themes are a must to improve the user experience of website visitors.
 Check the following list of important things to look for when choosing a WordPress theme.

 1. Simple And Intuitive